-3.3.3 Electrical connection of brake and microswitches (20 & 21)
+3.3.3 Electrical connection of brake and microswitches (20 and 21)

-The two microswitches (20 & 21) must be tied into the control circuit of the lift machine by connecting the wire leads (12) (identification by means of identification sleeves (17), see Table 12/1).
-Please refer to the suggested wiring of the brake and microswitches shown in Fig. 17/1).
-The microswitches (20 & 21), along with the brake supply voltage, are part of the safety system (see Section 2.3).
+The two microswitches (20 and 21) must be tied into the control circuit of the machine (e.g. lift machine) by connecting the flying leads (12) (for identification see Table 12/1).
+Please refer to the suggested wiring of the brake and microswitches shown in Fig. 16/1.
+The microswitches (20 and 21), along with the brake supply voltage, are part of the safety system (see Section 2.3).
 The state of the microswitches and the supply voltage status are monitored by scanning and evaluating the control and evaluation circuit.
 The information is used to determine the operating state of the brake.